On July 14th, 1999, you made me complete.

 You’ll see.
 But I didn’t believe them, and I don’t believe them now.

 I’m certain I grew a new heart in the wake of your arrival.
-The one I’d been using (testing, building, breaking) couldn’t have fit all that flooded me the minute I suspected you were coming (in the middle of a Sunday brunch.
-I was eating eggs and I just knew).
+The one I’d been using (testing, building, breaking) couldn’t have fit all that flooded me the minute I suspected you were coming (in the middle of a Sunday brunch with Jack and Daddy; I was eating eggs and I just knew).

 Cows have four stomachs.
 I have two hearts.